J0nWang/csf-homework-hw2/README.txt

 In Assembly:
--completed complement and transpose image processing functions -added header commet with my name, email, and brief desciption of the assignment -completed ellipse image processing function and its helper function -added other helper functions that may be used in the emboss functio
+-completed complement and transpose image processing functions -added header comment with my name, email, and brief desciption of the assignment -completed ellipse and emboss image processing functions and their helper functions

+Extra note:
+This current version of my submission is quite late and I'm not sure if some credit will automatically be deducted.
+If the deductions cause this version's score to be less than my earlier submission's score, please use my earlier version that isn't as late.
+I appreciate it!